 The benefits of mindfulness are HUGE.
 Mindfulness meditation is one of the best ways to become more aware of your internal stuff, to let go of attachments to negative shit, and to begin to notice those moments when you’re reacting to things that happen, in ways that aren’t serving you usually due to your negative and self-limiting belief patterns).
 There are a lot of apps available to help you get into meditation.
 Calm, Pacifica, and Head Space are all popular options.
-There is also a simple meditation guide in my book Time Rich Cash Optional: An unconventional guide to happiness.
+There is also a simple meditation guide in my book The Credo.

 There are a few supplements that I like to take to help me to be more resilient and to improve my mental health (especially in the face of a little too much work!)